k2view-academy/K2View-Academy/articles/39_fabric_catalog/13_discovery_pipeline_settings.md

 ### Overview

 The Discovery Pipeline tab in the Catalog Settings provides a full and comprehensive view of the Discovery job configuration.
-It displays the configuration rules: the Baseline rule that defines the product default settings as well as user-defined project level rules.
+It displays the configuration rules: the Baseline rule that defines the product default settings as well as the project-level rules.

 The Baseline rule includes a list of product built-in plugins with their input parameters, sample size for the data snapshot and more.